nickbrandt/GitLab/doc/api/README.md

 those cases where it is not required, this will be mentioned in the documentation for each individual endpoint.
 For example, the [`/projects/:id` endpoint](projects.md).

-There are five ways to authenticate with the GitLab API:
+There are several ways to authenticate with the GitLab API:

 1. [OAuth2 tokens](#oauth2-tokens)
 1. [Personal access tokens](#personal-access-tokens)